23 Steps — Interactive Checklist

 Check image quality before publishingmedium

 Verify dimensions, file size, and get optimization recommendations before going live.
+A single unoptimized image can tank your entire PageSpeed score.

 Image Format